View Engines

 Functions

 In Twig you can't call arbitrary php functions like you can in Blade or Plates files.
-Forme allows this capability by wrapping them in function
+Forme allows this capability by wrapping them in function or the shortcut fn.

 {# single.twig #}